 How to Fix Intelligent Scan Face Unlock Problems

-That said, we’re hearing some people are experiencing problems.
-Make sure the first time you scan your Iris, Face, or do Intelligent Scan you’re in a brightly lit environment.
+For one, make sure the first time you scan your Iris, Face, or do Intelligent Scan you’re in a brightly lit environment.
 Having enough light is crucial to getting an accurate reading.

 Galaxy S9 Freezing & Unresponsive Problems

 Are you having problems where the Galaxy S9 keeps freezing or is completely unresponsive?
-We saw a lot of those complaints on the Galaxy Note 8, and we’re starting to see a few for the S9+ too.
+We saw a lot of those complaints on the Galaxy Note 8, and we’re seeing a few for the S9+ too.
 You might experience this in the contacts app or phone dialer while trying to make a call.
 Sadly, we don’t have any complete fix that will prevent your phone from freezing.

 Read: 20 Best Galaxy S9 Cases